When is Keeley Hawes drama Bodyguard on BBC1? What is it about?

 When does Bodyguard begin on TV?

-Bodyguard launched on Sunday 26th August at 9pm on BBC1 with episode two airing the following night on Monday 27th August at 9pm.
-It will continue to air every Sunday at 9pm thereafter.
+Bodyguard launched on Sunday 26th August at 9pm on BBC1 with episode two airing the following night – but after that it’s sticking in the Sunday evening slot.

+Episode four will air on Sunday 9th September at 9pm, with episode five on Sunday 16th September at 9pm.

+The finale of Bodyguard will air on Sunday 23rd September at 9pm, with a 75-minute extended episode.

 What is Bodyguard about?